 US Citizen Indicator: is the applicant a US citizen.
 Y/N

-Applicant Has 40 Title II Work Quarters: For non-citizens, have they worked in the US for 40 quarters (120 months).
+Applicant Has 40 Title II Work Quarters: For non-citizens, have they earned 40 Title II work quarters.
+In general, this is answered by whether the applicant has had 40 quarters in which the applicant was employed in the US.
 Y/N

 Five Year Bar Applies: is the non-citizen subject to a 5 year bar.
 Y/N